How to Enable or Disable Access to Removable Storage Devices in Windows 11

 Summary

-You now know how to control access to removable storage devices like USB drives in Windows 10 and Windows 11.
+You’ve now learned how to control access to removable storage devices, like USB drives, in Windows 10 and Windows 11.
 You have three options to choose from.
 Option One and Two use the Group Policy Editor and work best for Pro, Enterprise, and Education editions.
 Option Three uses the Registry and works for all Windows editions.
 Choose the method that works best for your version of Windows and your needs.